design-participation/skillstube-app/docs/API.md

 # API

-This document describes the API of the How-To-App server.
+This document describes the API of the Skills-Tube server.

 ## Search (`src/search.py`)